 About the Bluemont Citizens Association

-Initiated in 1955, the Bluemont Citizens Association (BCA) is structured as a neighborhood association, dedicated to the betterment of the Bluemont community, namely the protection, celebration, and preservation of our rural heritage and character.
-As an unincorporated village, Bluemont collects no municipal taxes.
+Founded in 1955, the Bluemont Citizens Association (BCA) is a neighborhood organization committed to enhancing the Bluemont community, with a focus on protecting, celebrating, and preserving its rural heritage and character.
+As an unincorporated village, Bluemont does not collect municipal taxes.

 The Bluemont Fair

-The BCA is the rock that supports the Bluemont Fair, held annually during the third weekend in September.
-The all-volunteer-organized fair began in 1970, and generates funding for all BCA projects, including many charitable activities.
-Proceeds from the Fair also fund Bluemont’s modest but essential infrastructure, including sidewalks, streetlights, and the maintenance of the E.E.
+The BCA serves as the cornerstone of the Bluemont Fair, an annual event held on the third weekend of September.
+Organized entirely by volunteers, the fair began in 1970 and raises funds for various BCA initiatives, including numerous charitable endeavors.
+Proceeds also support Bluemont’s essential infrastructure, such as sidewalks, streetlights, and the upkeep of the E.E.
 Lake Store.
-Cynthia Morris and Jen Stone have ably chaired the Bluemont Fair since 2016.
+Since 2016, Cynthia Morris and Jen Stone have skillfully co-chaired the Bluemont Fair.

 The current (2021) elected BCA officers are: